A. VERY SHORT ANSWER TYPE QUESTIONS

 B. SHORT ANSWER TYPE QUESTIONS-I

-Question 3.
-What is sales strategy?
+Question 1.
+What is ABC analysis?

-Question 8.
-What is employee management?
+Question 2.
+What is Pareto’s Principle?

 C. SHORT ANSWER TYPE QUESTIONS-II